Mateus (footballer, born June 1984): Nacional

 In 2008–09, Mateus moved to Madeira's C.D.
 Nacional, being a regular in their attack as they qualified for the UEFA Europa League.
 In the same season, he played six games and scored four goals as they reached the semi-finals of the Taça de Portugal, including one in each leg of a 5–2 aggregate elimination by F.C.
 Paços de Ferreira.

 Mateus continued to be play frequently for the better part of the following years, notably netting nine goals in 24 matches in the 2011–12 season.
 On 7 April 2012, he scored twice in a 4–2 away victory over Funchal rivals C.S.
 Marítimo.

 Later career

 On 17 November 2013, Mateus moved to his country's league for the first time, signing for C.D.
 Primeiro de Agosto for the new year.
 In December 2015, he agreed a move back to Portugal's top flight, joining F.C.
 Arouca for the remainder of the campaign with the option of one more.

 Mateus returned to Boavista on 23 June 2017, signing a one-year deal a decade after first joining the club.
 After six goals from 31 appearances in his first season back at the Estádio do Bessa, he extended his link until 2020.

 At the end of his contract, Mateus moved to Liga Portugal 2 side F.C.
 Penafiel on a one-year deal.
 In July 2021, he dropped into the Liga 3 at the age of 37 with S.C.U.
 Torreense.

+Remaining in Portugal, Mateus then represented third-tier U.D.
+Leiria and amateurs F.C.
+Maia Lidador in the Porto Football Association.